DAmesberger/sc-im.nvim/README.md

 ## Options
 ### `include_sc_file`
 can be set to true to automatically add a link to the sc file (sc-ims native file format) to retain formatting and formulas upon reopening.

-> :warning: This generates a file with a random file name in the same file location as your markdown file you are editing in nvim and links it to your document.
-Thats why this feature is turned off by default
+When this option is enabled the plugin will generate a file with a random file name in the same file location as your markdown file you are editing in nvim and links it to your document.
+You can use the rename() function to change the name.

 ### `link_name`